rbardaji/mooda/docs/versions/mooda_v0_3_0.md

 * to_csv(): We have changed the way to save the metadata within the file.
 We have added an exception that was produced with the Pangea metadata.
 * to_netcdf(): Some metadata contains lists of str.
 This is not compatible with the NETCDF3_64BITS format.
 We have changed the phrase lists by separate sentences by ",".
 * \_\_repr\_\_(): Added "\n\n" in front of the parameter information.
+* get_coordinates(): New method.
+It returns the coordinates of the WaterFrame measurements.

 In access/egim.py